Radiotherapy and Oncology

 This module is optional

-This module provides an opportunity for Radiotherapy and Oncology students to engage in an Erasmus exchange with partner institutions in Europe.
-The module is optional, students have the choice to undertake the final year Cancer Service Evaluation module or to participate in an Erasmus exchange with one of the partner institutions within the Erasmus Radiography Group.
+This module provides an opportunity for Radiotherapy and Oncology students to engage in an European exchange with partner institutions in Europe.
+The module is optional, students have the choice to undertake the final year Cancer Service Evaluation module or to participate in an European exchange with one of the partner institutions within the European Radiography Group.
 Learning agreements for studies are established between Ulster and the host partner institutions enabling students to experience an international professional and cultural exchange.
 Students will have the opportunity to develop their interpersonal and inter-professional communication skills and to experience being an integral part of international multidisciplinary teams.
 This will foster specific interests and engender an understanding of the necessity of evidence based practice to deliver high-quality patient outcomes.

 Standard entry conditions